 What food should you avoid late in the evening?

 You probably noticed that everything listed so far is fairly healthy food.
 There’s no high sugar content food listed and this is the key really.

 Try to avoid food which is processed – think brown rice, pasta or brown bread instead of white bread.
 Stay away from sweet treats and snacks.

 Very spicy food is also good to avoid late in the evening.

 The closer it gets to bedtime, the lighter your evening meal should be.
 If you live in a country where the main meal of the day is lunch, or in the afternoon, then you’re doing the right thing where sleep is concerned.

-Virtually any health publication will tell you that a high fat diet is bad for you.
-The usual reasons quoted are related to weight gain or bad cholesterol and the consequent increased risk of health problems, such as diabetes and heart attacks.
+Virtually any health publication will tell you that a high-fat diet is bad for you.
+The usual reasons quoted are related to weight gain or bad cholesterol and the consequent increased risk of health problems, such as diabetes and heart disease.

-Research published in April 2016 in the Nutrients Journal has again shown that high fat diets can also have detrimental effects on your sleep.
-Researchers from the University of Adelaide looked at the eating habits and sleep of 1,815 men in Australia over a 1 year period.
+In 2016, researchers at the University of Adelaide studied the eating habits and sleep of 1,815 men in Australia over a one year period.